General theory of environment-assisted entanglement distillation: Asymptotic entanglement of assistance

 Consider the situation in which three parties, Alice, Bob and Charlie jointly possess multiple (say $n$) copies of a tripartite pure state $|\Psi_{ABC}\rangle$.
 Alice and Bob, considered in isolation, therefore possess $n$ copies of the state $\rho_{AB}:= \tr_C \Psi_{ABC}$, i.e., they share the state $\rho_{AB}^{\otimes n}$.
 We refer to this situation as the ``i.i.d. scenario'', in analogy with the classical case of independent and identically distributed (i.i.d.) random variables.
 We define the asymptotic entanglement of assistance of a state $\rho_{AB}$ as

-where for any $\eps \ge 0$, $E_A( \rho_{AB}^{\otimes n} ; \eps)$ denotes the one-shot entanglement of assistance of the state $\rho_{AB}^{\otimes n}$, defined in~\reff{eq:eoa-def} and quantified in~\reff{ea} and~\reff{stat}.
+where for any $\eps \ge 0$, $D_A( \rho_{AB}^{\otimes n} ; \eps)$ denotes the one-shot entanglement of assistance of the state $\rho_{AB}^{\otimes n}$, defined in~\reff{eq:eoa-def} and quantified in~\reff{ea} and~\reff{stat}.

-The same notation $E_A^\infty(\rho_{AB})$ was used in Ref.~\cite{assistance} to denote the \emph{regularized} EoA, formally defined as $\lim_{n\to\infty}\frac 1nE_A(\rho_{AB}^{\otimes n})$ from~\reff{eq:19}.
-The aim of this section is to show that the two quantities coincide, so that, in fact, there is no notational inconsistency.
-At the same time, this provides an alternative proof of the operational interpretation of the regularized EoA given in~\cite{assistance}.
+The notation $E_A^\infty(\rho_{AB})$ was used in Ref.~\cite{assistance} to denote the \emph{regularized} EoA, formally defined as $\lim_{n\to\infty}\frac 1nE_A(\rho_{AB}^{\otimes n})$ from~\reff{eq:19}.
+The aim of this section is to show that the two quantities coincide.
+This provides an alternative proof of the operational interpretation of the regularized EoA given in~\cite{assistance}.

 The main result of this section is the following theorem:

 \framebox[0.95\linewidth]{

 }